astronomer/astro-docs/cloud/stable/04_customize-airflow/02_access-airflow-database.md

 - Access to Airflow's Database on Astronomer
 - Example DAG that incorporates a query to the database

-> Note: Airflow's "Ad-Hoc Query" feature used to be a common way to test DB connections and query the Airflow Metadata Database via the Airflow UI but was recently deprecated in 1.10 for security reasons.
+> **Note:** Airflow's "Ad-Hoc Query" feature used to be a common way to test DB connections and query the Airflow Metadata Database via the Airflow UI but was deprecated in 1.10 for security reasons.

 ### Risk Associated with Database Access